malevitzch/froglang/README.md

 The project requires CMake, a C++ compiler, LLVM 16+, a C compiler (prferably clang or gcc) to run.\
 The repository contains tests that can be run using CTest.
 # todo
-- Extend the CLI, allowing the compilation of object files without linking them to executable through a "-c" option
+- Change the way function declarations work so that forward declaration is possible if you want to link a file

 - Build the standard library through CMAKE and the compiler executable